dmeditor/doc/tutorial/how-to-make-mixed-widget.md

 A mixed widget is widget containing other widget.
 Besides following [making a widget](./how-to-make-widget.md), there are extra configuration regarding child rendering and widget setting.

-### mixed widget data
+### Mixed widget data

 It's recommaned to put all children blocks under property 'children', eg. Here is data example for Hero Text, where there is image on left and list on right.

-Note: It's important to keep order can disable deleting on the direct children(below are image and list), since these direct children strucutre is the 'schema' of mixed widget.
+⚠️ Note: It's important to keep order can disable deleting on the direct children(below are image and list), since this direct children strucutre is the 'schema' of mixed widget.

 ```javascript
 {